DataSF/housing-data-hub/data-browser/_posts/financing-and-development/2014-01-04-completed-units-by-year.md

 "y-format": ","
 ---

-The City has been providing financial assistance to support the development of affordable housing for decades.
-Trends in financing reflect the availability of both city and federal funds  as influenced by broader economic conditions.
-The year reflects the year that the affordability requirement started, or the year a project begins leasing under the affordability requirements.
+While the previous chart shows the number of projects, the chart below shows the number of units available.
+Some of the projects express their units in terms of beds versus a standard unit.
+The year reflects the year that the affordability requirement started (when a project begins leasing units under the requirements).